mattyoung101/slingshot/README.md

   - Completion for macros

 ## Building and running
-**Building and environment**
+### Building and environment

-First, you need Java 17 or higher.
-Slingshot will also currently only run on Linux and probably other *nix systems (FreeBSD, etc).
-Windows is not yet supported and will be only added if significant demand exists.
+**Important:** Slingshot currently only runs on Linux and other *nix systems.
+Windows is not currently supported, and no support is currently planned.

+You need Java 17 or higher.

 The program can be built with `./gradlew build`, which also generates JAR files in the `build/libs` directory.